classroomLabs/aldaba-clean_dev-23_04/docs/practice/actibity_bookings/activity-bookings.md

 - A Title
 - A Location
 - A Date in the future
-- A non negative Price
+- A non-negative Price
 - A minimum Quorum
 - A maximum Capacity
-- An State (draft, published, confirmed, cancelled, finished)
+- An State (draft, published, confirmed, canceled, finished)

 Default values while creating an Activity: